MIDS-scaling-up/v3a/week06/lab/README.md

 Explore the various patterns.

 The first example demostrated running a single pipeline, but we can do even more.
-The following example runs runs two videotestsrc pipelines:
+The following example runs two videotestsrc pipelines:
 ```
 gst-launch-1.0 videotestsrc ! xvimagesink videotestsrc pattern=ball ! xvimagesink
 ```